tocco/tocco-docs/framework/client/releasing.rst

 This will run yarn setup at the beginning to make sure all local dependencies are up to date.
 After that the new version can be entered.
 The script will then create a changelog entry which can be edited manually, bumps the version of the package, creates a git release tag and uploads the package to the npm registry.
-Everything gets committed but needs to be pushed to origin.
+Everything gets committed and pushed to a new branch with the name of the release.
+To merge this changes to master or nice-release branch a pull request must be created.
+To keep tags intact, the pull request must be closed with "Create a merge commit" and **not** "Rebase and merge".

 .. warning::